4eshanb/Question-Answering-System/README.md

 ### How Questions
 Method 1 (constituency parse utilized) -

-    Improved how by filtering out when type questions, like questions that start with how long old, and number type questions.
+    Improved how questions by filtering out when type questions, like questions that start with how long old, and number type questions.
     These questions are filtered to when, which can better handle these types of questions